KungFuryKeyboard/BlazorLink/README.md

 # BlazorLink
 A url shortner built using .net 6, API and Blazor webassembly for UI

-Like bitly but written wasm
+Like bitly but written in wasm

 Currently the project is just using an in memory database using entity framework core, you can easily swap this out for a different database type.